-WELCOME We are pleased to present you with our 2022 Water Quality Report (also known as a Consumer Confidence Report).
-This report, required by the Environmental Protection Agency (EPA), provides you with detailed information about your drinking water quality, any detected contaminants, and compliance with drinking water rules.
+WELCOME We are pleased to present you with our 2023 Water Quality Report (also known as a Consumer Confidence Report).
+This report, required by the Environmental Protection Agency (EPA) is designed to inform you about the quality water and services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We want you to understand the efforts we make to continually to provide outstanding service while protecting our water resources.
 It is also an opportunity for the City to provide you, the consumer, with educational information on where your water comes from; how it is treated; and what you can do to ensure that your water remains the clean, fresh, and safe commodity that it has always been.
-It is our privilege and honor to be recognized as an outstanding performer in 2022 by the Oregon Health Authority, Drinking Water Services.
+It is our privilege and honor to continue to be an outstanding performer as designated by the Oregon Health Authority, Drinking Water Services.
 The outstanding performer designation is a result of the hard work and dedication of the water staff who strive to provide high quality water to residents, businesses, and visitors to the City.
 To be recognized as an outstanding performer, a water system must not have any contamination violations in the last five years; no more than one monitoring or reporting violations in the past three years (we had none); no significant deficiencies or rule violations during the water survey; and no waterborne disease outbreak to the water system in the last five years.
 Not only is our water system an outstanding performer, but the entire Florence Public Works Department is outstanding.
 Public Works is more than just water production, treatment, distribution, and delivery.
 Our department provides water, wastewater, stormwater, streets, parks, airport, and facility maintenance to the community.
 It is my honor to serve as a leader of this multi-faceted department which provides the bulk of the day-to-day services for the City.
 We know the water we deliver to your home or business is a major driver of the health and economic development of our region, and we take that very seriously.
 We appreciate the opportunity to provide these integral services and look forward to continuing our pursuit of providing you high-quality potable water while preserving our natural resources.
-This edition contains information concerning the City of Florence Water System, Identification (WSID) #4100299, and covers all testing completed from January through December 2022.
-Mike Miller.
-Public Works Director CONTACT US CITY OF FLORENCE PUBLIC WORKS 2675 Kingwood Street Florence, Oregon 97439 541-997-4106 www.ci.florence.or.us publicworks@ci.florence.or.us
+This edition contains information concerning the City of Florence Water System, Identification (WSID) #4100299, and covers all testing completed from January through December 2023.
+Mike Miller, Public Works Director CONTACT US CITY OF FLORENCE PUBLIC WORKS 2675 Kingwood Street Florence, Oregon 97439 541-997-4106 www.ci.florence.or.us publicworks@ci.florence.or.us

 ADMINISTRATIVE TEAM

-MIKE MILLER
+MIKE MILLER Director

-Director

-AUGUST MURPHY

-Assistant Director
+AUGUST MURPHY Assistant Director

-RANDI BRAATEN
+DANIEL FOSTER Management Analyst

-Administrative Assistant
+RANDI BRAATEN Administrative Assistant

-OPERATORS

-Mark Asghari Matthew Hiatt
+OPERATORS Mark Asghari Matthew Hiatt

-UTILITY WORKERS

-Rob Opitz Larry Jensen Josh Severy
+UTILITY WORKERS Rob Opitz Larry Jensen Josh Severy

-HOW TO VIEW THIS REPORT
+HOW TO VIEW THIS REPORT ONLINE bit.ly/FlorenceWQR PAPER COPY 541-997-4106

-ONLINE

-www.bit.ly/2022WQR

-PAPER COPY 541-997-4106